 All reusable parts should be disinfected regularly with a commercial cleaner or with a solution of one part white vinegar to two parts water.
 Bleach is harsh and, though it kills bacteria, it does not dissolve urine crystals the way vinegar and commercial cleansers do.
 It’s best to clean appliances the way the manufacturer recommends.

 Always dispose of products in an airtight container.
 When traveling or sharing a house with others, dispose of each incontinence garment in a plastic bag with a zip-style seal.

 When stool or urine gets on your bed linens or clothing, wash them immediately.
+Leaving urine or stool to linger in fabrics can make it hard to get rid of in the long run.
 If you depend on a helper to do your wash or to take you to a laundromat, store the soiled items in an airtight container.

-Baking soda or white vinegar added to the wash water may eliminate odor in clothes and linens.
-Use one or the other, not a combination of the two.
+White vinegar added to the wash water may eliminate odor in clothes and linens.
+Once you’re ready to wash, add 1 cup of white vinegar to 3 cups of water and allow the clothing to soak in this mixture for a few minutes.
+Wash your clothes in lukewarm water, then add detergent and launder again as you usually would.
 If you are using white vinegar in the wash water, follow it with one or two cold water rinses.